List of The Amazing World of Gumball characters: Jamie Russo

 Jamie Russo (voiced by Jessica McDonald, seasons 1–2; Maria Teresa Creasey, season 3 onward) is a "half-cow, half-troglodyte" creature who is one of Tina's bullies.
 As a result of Ms. Simian holding her back a year, she is resentful of her classmates and of authority in general.
 Her mother is the gym coach, whom she listens to despite her mother's disapproval of bullying.

 William

 William (internal monologue narrated by Mic Graves) is a flying eyeball who is Ms. Simian's personal spy and only talks when reporting information to her.
 He has psychic abilities.

 Molly Collins

 Molly Collins (voiced by Jessica McDonald) is a shy sauropod.
 She is a cheerleader and, as shown in "The Pressure", the owner of a treehouse where she and the other girls hang out.
 She made several appearances in the show's first season, but was absent for the second season until she is rescued from the Void.

 Hot Dog Guy

-Hot Dog Guy (voiced by Alex Jordan) is a hotdog who is awkward with Gumball.
+Hot Dog Guy (voiced by Alex Jordan) is a hot dog who is awkward with Gumball.